 Peace & Social Justice Studies Concentration

-Most courses included in the concentration meet the general education requirements and have IAI transfer codes.
-However, students should work closely with the Peace & Social Justice Studies Coordinator to ensure that they are taking the needed courses in each general education area and are not taking more than one course with the same IAI number.
+Most courses included in the concentration meet the general education requirements, and have IAI transfer codes.
+However, students should work closely with the Peace & Social Justice Studies Coordinator to ensure they are taking the needed courses in each general education area, and are not taking more than one course with the same IAI number.

 - SSC 201 - Introduction to Global Studies, 3 semester credit hours

-Choose three (3) additional courses that are designated as Peace & Social Justice Studies courses or sections.
-A comprehensive list of approved sections each semester is available on this website and in the class schedule.
+Choose three (3) additional courses designated as Peace & Social Justice Studies courses or sections.
+A comprehensive list of approved sections each semester is available in the class schedule.

 For more information, please contact Madhuri Deshmukh, Coordinator, at firstname.lastname@example.org or 847.376.7032.